TheThomasD/Vigo-16/README.md

 First, I introduced my own variant of the ESP32 so I would be able to define all the pins to my requirements.
 Figuring out how this works was not that easy, but my default program worked even after using my own variant.
 Then, I tried to connect to the display again, again with no luck.

-This lead me to read something about the different communication methods of an ESP32: I2C and SPI.
+This led me to read something about the different communication methods of an ESP32: I2C and SPI.
 After understanding the difference and seeing that the display was basically connected to one of the SPI interfaces, I was rather sure that I have to configure the SPI correctly to communicate with the display.

 While trying to set the correct pins in the `pins_arduino.h` of my variant, I recognized that the pins that are mentioned there are actually not pins, but GPIO numbers.
 That one was a hard learning for me.
 The default RX/TX settings finally lead me to this idea and after setting the correct GPIOs for the SPI and also setting the right GPIOs for the display in the library I use, the display finally works!